-What is the one trait of narcissists that makes them so frustratingly troubling to deal with—to partner with at work or to live with at home?
-As a therapist who specializes in helping couples to build more satisfying marriages, I focus on this trait in particular.
+In my clinical practice, I have noticed one trait of narcissists that accounts in large part for why they can be so frustratingly troubling to partner with at work or to live with at home.
+To help couples to build a more satisfying marriage, I find it helpful to focus particularly on this characteristic pattern.
 What is that habit?

 Most psychologists work with individual clients rather than with couples.
 Narcissistic individuals do tend to listen to someone they see as higher in power than themselves.
 If those with narcissistic habits respect their therapists, their listening can appear to their therapist to be quite normal.

 If the therapist, by contrast, were to see that same client interacting with his or her spouse or employees, the listening patterns would most likely be glaringly different: dismissive, ignoring altogether, minimizing the importance of the point that the spouse or employee just made, disagreeing with it, or pointing out what was wrong with it.